puradawid/LoSE/README.md

 # LoSE - Laws of Software Engieering

-This repository collects all laws that are applicable to software engineering.
+This repository collects laws applicable to software engineering.

 The laws below has been elicited from software engineer's experience and literature available.
 They are never finished, never accurate, but good enough to be used by people that develop, test and maintain software around the world.